rust-lang/rust/active/0005-new-intrinsics.md

 # Summary

-They way our intrinsics work forces them to be wrapped in order to behave like normal functions.
+The way our intrinsics work forces them to be wrapped in order to behave like normal functions.
 As a result, rustc is forced to inline a great number of tiny intrinsic wrappers, which is bad for both compile-time performance and runtime performance without